Problem: Cannot detach the current UI. Solution: - Introduce `:detach`. - Introduce `Channel.detach`. Co-authored-by: bfredl <bjorn.linse@gmail.com>

 state of your PR: this just adds noise.
 Non-Draft PRs are assumed to be open

-for comments; if you want feedback from specific people, @
+for comments; if you want feedback from specific people, @-mention them in

 a comment.